MatthiasLienhard/micropython_legorobots/README.md

 # micropython_legorobots

 This repository is for the documentation of my LEGO compatible robot platform based on the esp32 and a 3D printed housing.
+Here are some videos of robots in action: https://www.youtube.com/playlist?list=PL1qkIXs3HI0etdAwmriiLkkrndSfr02LH
 Find more information here: https://makeprojects.com/project/brick-bots

 ## hardware
 ### pinout